What is a Tummy Tuck?

 Pregnancy, drastic weight loss, and ageing can lead to saggy skin, excess fat, and weakened muscles in the abdomen.
 As a result, such alterations can result in self-consciousness, limited clothing options, poor posture, back pain, and difficulty exercising.

 An abdominoplasty can help patients regain a flatter stomach.
 As a result, tummy tuck patients are more confident with the appearance of their midriff and can fit into smaller and tighter clothes.
 Furthermore, a tummy tuck also repairs the abdominal muscle separation, also known as diastasis recti, which occurs after pregnancy and causes muscle weakness and protrusion.

-Abdominoplasty is a bespoke procedure, the exact cost of which varies depending on the surgical needs of each patient.
-Therefore, you will receive the price of your tummy tuck upon consultation with Dr Tillo.
+Abdominoplasty is a bespoke procedure, the exact price of which varies depending on the precise surgical needs of each patient.
+Therefore, you will receive a full cost breakdown of your tummy tuck following your consultation with Dr Tillo.

 Full Tummy Tuck

 A full tummy tuck is ideal for patients with moderate to severe skin laxity around the abdomen.
 It involves two incisions in the lower abdomen, one across the bikini line and another around the belly button.
 The loose skin can then be removed, and any muscle separation is repaired, after which the belly button is repositioned for a natural-looking result.

 Overall, a full tummy tuck creates a more toned and flatter upper and lower abdomen, while alleviating medical concerns associated with weak abdominal muscles.

 A mini tummy tuck is a less invasive procedure than a full tummy tuck, and is most suitable for patients with mild to moderate skin laxity.
 During this procedure, a small incision is made at the base of the lower abdomen, and the lax skin is removed.
 The mini tummy tuck removes loose skin in the lower abdomen only, and does not typically involve muscle repair.